lebogan/snob/README.md

 ```

 ## Development
 Please, see the DISCLAIMER below.
-Fork on GitHub at https://github.com/lebogan/snob.git
+Check out the repo on GitHub at https://github.com/lebogan/snob.git
-Developed using Crystal 0.23.1 on Fedora 26 workstation running under Vagrant.
+Developed using Crystal 0.23.1 on Fedora 26 workstation running under Vagrant v2.0.1.
+Tested on Fedora 26/27 and CentOS 7.

 ## Contributing
 Please, see the DISCLAIMER below.